Legal number plate design

 Classic Number Plates

-Vehicles constructed before 1st January 1977 (‘R’ registrations and before) can display classic black and silver number plates.
+Vehicles constructed before 1st January 1978 (‘S’ registrations and before) can display classic black and silver number plates.
 To see the entire vintage range we have available, please click here.

-For further information regarding legal spacing, layout and offences regarding number plates, please find downloads below of official documents issued by the DVLA.
+For further information regarding the legal number plate design, spacing, layout and offences regarding number plates, please find downloads below of official documents issued by the DVLA.